 Absolute rotary encoders are used in various industries in order to find out the speed or position of something.
 They determine position by using a static reference point.
 Whether these rotary encoders are magnetic or optical, they work the same way – using two plates or discs.
 One disc moves about freely, while the other one is fixed.

 The rotary encoders that Netzer designed using the Electric Encoder technology use either a 3-plate or a 2-plate topology.
-These topologies both have space/time modulated electric field within a shielded space.
-Using the Electric Encoder has these other benefits: a hollow, floating shaft with no bearings, very low power consumption, immunity to magnetic and electric interference, low profile, high mechanical durability, a high tolerance to mechanical installation errors, a wide temperature operation range, and a simple mechanical and electrical interface.
+These topologies both have space/time modulated electric fields within a shielded space.
+Using the Electric Encoder has these other benefits: a hollow, floating shaft with no bearings, very low power consumption, immunity to magnetic and electric interference, low profile, high mechanical durability, high tolerance to mechanical installation errors, a wide temperature operation range, and a simple mechanical and electrical interface.